-Many of the activities that we might ask you to help with are the sorts of things that parents do with their own children at home.
 We will never ask you to do something you do not feel comfortable doing and it is important that you ask if there is anything that you are not sure about or if you need help.
-The appropriate member of staff will give you clear guidelines about the activity and all the materials you need.
+The teacher will give you:

+- Clear guidelines about the activity; - All the materials you need.

 At the end of a volunteering session, it is very helpful if you can give feedback to the teacher about how the activity went and how you got on.
-Please agree with the class teacher how and when this should take place as a conversation with them directly may not always be possible.
+Please agree with the class teacher how and when this should take place, as a conversation with them directly may not always be possible.

-General guidelines for Supporting Children in School
+Guidelines for Supporting Children in School

-The appropriate member of staff will explain specific class routines and expectations but the following are applicable more generally:
+Class teachers will explain specific class routines and expectations but the following are applicable more generally:

-- ✓ Please don't teach the children 'shortcuts' or alternative strategies for completing their learning without first discussing this with the teacher the curriculum is very specific in most subjects and often different to when we were at school. - ✓ Always encourage the children to do things for themselves.
+- ✓ Always encourage the children to do things for themselves.
 It is important that they are independent and although some children may need help and supervision, the end result should always be their own work.
-Please don't be tempted to do the work for them!
+Please do not be tempted to do the work for them!
 The learning that goes on while the children are doing an activity is often much more important than the end product. - ✓ There is no rush.
 We give the children plenty of time to answer a question or to complete a task and they will often need to return to it on several occasions. - ✓ It is vital to encourage the children to talk about what they are doing in order to support them in using the correct vocabulary. - ✓ When playing games with the children, try and encourage the idea of taking turns, sharing and being a good loser.
-The real joy of a game is the taking part! - ✓ Please don't have favourites it is important that all children in school are given equal time and attention. - ✓ Please do not lift, carry or move a child in any way. - ✓ If you have finished your volunteering role and you have additional time, please speak to a member of staff before doing something else so that the appropriate guidelines can be given to you. - ✓ If when volunteering you have any new ideas or think of ways in which things could be done differently, please speak to a member of staff before implementing it.
-Whilst we are very open to change, there is often a reason for the way things are done and you may find yourself inadvertently breaking school policy/procedure.
+The real joy of a game is the taking part! - ✓ Please do not have favourites it is important that all children in school are given equal time and attention. - ✓ Please do not lift, carry or move a child in any way.